 Manure Measure 2: Covered storage of slurry (natural crust and impermeable base)

-237. Where slurries have a high dry matter content, these may form a natural crust during storage, which is associated with substantially reduced ammonia emission (Bittman and others, 2014).
+237. Where slurries have a high dry matter content, and stirring is minimized, these may form a natural crust during storage, which is associated with substantially reduced ammonia emission (Bittman and others, 2014).
 There is broad agreement that crusting has an impact on gas release in many ways:

 (a) Enhanced resistance to mass transfer (Olesen and Sommer, 1993);